waxpoetic/shoutout/README.md

 ## Setup

-Install PostgreSQL, then clone this repo and run `./bin/setup`.
+Install PostgreSQL and Mediainfo, then clone this repo and run `./bin/setup`.

+For production, you will also need Redis.

 ## Usage